Reporting stalking to the police

 If you are in immediate danger; call 111, say you need the police and tell them you are in danger, and it is urgent.

-Even if you are not in immediate danger, you may wish to report stalking to the police:
+Even if you are not in immediate danger, you may wish to report stalking to the police in order:

-• If you want the police to serve a trespass notice
+• To ask the police to serve a trespass notice.

-• To request a Police Safety Order against someone you live with, e.g. to give you time to arrange a Protection Order.
+• To ask for a Police Safety Order against someone you live with, e.g. to give you time to arrange a Protection Order.

 When is stalking a crime?